 Can I freeze cooked mashed potatoes?

 Yes, absolutely!
 I usually end up freezing half of the batch for later.
+Then, you can just re-heat the defrosted mashed potatoes later on the stovetop or in the microwave.

 More Healthy Instant Pot Recipes You Might Like